 The gross debt service ratio is the percentage of annual income of the borrower required to pay all kinds of monthly payments associated with the housing.
 These payments usually include mortgage principal, interest, property taxes and if you are buying a condominium, lenders will consist of 50% of condo fees in your GDS ratio.

 To calculate your GDS ratio, the lender will consider your annual mortgage payments, property taxes, heating costs and 50% of your condo fees (if applicable).
 All these costs will be added, and the result will be divided by your gross annual income to obtain the gross debt service ratio.
 As per the industry standards, your GDS ratio must be less than 32 percent to qualify for a loan.Total Debt Service Ratio (TDS)

 Total debt service ratio is the percentage of gross annual income required to cover payments related to housing as well as all other debts and obligations including loans or the minimum payments on any credit card debt.

-Your credit score is used by lender to know your financial health and to decide whether they should lend you money or not.
+Your credit score is used by the lender to know your financial health and to decide whether they should lend you money or not.
 In Canada, credit score range from 300 to 900 points.
-As per TransUnion, a Canadian credit report agency, 650 is the magic middle number - a score above 650 will likely qualify a lender for a standard loan, while a score below it may make it difficult for borrower to receive a new credit.
-In general practice, if your credit score is more than 700, it demonstrates to the lender that you can use credit responsibly and he should feel comfortable in lending you money.
+As per TransUnion, a Canadian credit report agency, 650 is the magic middle number - a score above 650 will likely qualify a lender for a standard loan, while a score below it may make it difficult for the borrower to receive a new credit.
+In general, practice, if your credit score is more than 700, it demonstrates to the lender that you can use credit responsibly, and he should feel comfortable in lending you money.
 On the other hand, the lower credit score demonstrates that you have mismanaged your credit.

 Lenders generally use credit score to set your interest rate and credit limit.
 If you have a high credit score, you may be able to get loans at lower interest rate and similarly, you might have to pay higher interest on loan, if your credit score is poor.